EXPA- Ext. Prog Assoc

 - Ensure that MSU Extension Volunteer Selection Process procedures are followed in concert with the addition of any volunteers engaged in programming.

-- Engage local 4-H volunteers to reach and involve the youth and families with non-formal “learning by doing” experiences.
-Be able to involve youth and adults from diverse backgrounds.
+- Train local 4-H volunteers to reach and involve the youth, adults, and families, from diverse backgrounds, with non-formal “learning by doing” experiences.

-- Work collaboratively with District Coordinator, Extension Educators and other stakeholders to identify, implement and disseminate the organizations educational priorities across the state and within communities.
+- Work collaboratively with the District Director, Extension Educators, and other program partners to identify, implement, and disseminate the organizations educational priorities across the state and within communities.

-- Leadership, management and oversight of all county-based financial resources related to 4-H programs.
+- Provide leadership, management and oversight of all county-based financial resources related to 4-H programs.

 Unit Specific Education/Experience/Skills

-- 2-years’ experience in program development and management in 4-H or other youth development program.
+- Bachelor’s degree and two years of experience in program development and management in 4-H or other youth development program.

 - Volunteer management and experience supervising volunteers or of others.

-- Ability to travel in local and surrounding communities and occasional long distance travel are required as a regular part of this position.
+- Travel in local and surrounding communities and occasional long-distance travel is required as a regular part of this position.

 - Other skills and/or physical abilities required to perform duties of the position.